Christianity in Saudi Arabia: Community today

 Saudi Arabia allows Christians to enter the country as foreign workers for work or tourism, but does not allow them to practice their faith openly.
 Saudi Arabia states that they are permitted to privately practice their religion, but this is not codified and raids on private practice by the Committee for the Promotion of Virtue and Prevention of Vice do occur, though these have decreased since their powers were curtailed in 2016.
-Bringing a Bible and other types of religious texts are allowed into the country as long as it is for personal use.
+Bringing a Bible and other types of religious texts into the country is allowed as long as it is for personal use.

 Although textbooks in Saudi Arabia have moderated their extremist content since 2001, they still contain some content classified as "egregious" such as characterizing Christians and other non-Muslims as liars and are considered to promote religious hatred and intolerance towards non-Muslims, while the NGO Human Rights Watch has also reported rising hate speech against Christians by Saudi leaders.

-The Saudi Arabian Mutaween (مطوعين), or Committee for the Promotion of Virtue and the Prevention of Vice (i.e., the religious police) prohibits the practice of any religion other than Islam.
+The Saudi Arabian Mutaween (مطوعين), or Committee for the Promotion of Virtue and the Prevention of Vice (i.e., the religious police) prohibits the public practice of any religion other than Islam.
 Conversion of a Muslim to another religion is considered apostasy, a crime punishable by death if the accused does not recant.
 There have been no confirmed reports of executions for either crime in modern times.
-The Government does not permit non-Muslim clergy to enter the country for the purpose of conducting religious services.
+The government permits non-Muslim clergy to enter the country for the purpose of conducting religious services.
 In spite of this, a 2015 study estimates that there are some 60,000 Christians with a Muslim background living in the country, though that does not mean that all of those are citizens of the country.

-Christians and other non-Muslims are prohibited from entering the city of Mecca and the central district of Medina, i.e. in the vicinity inside of King Faisal Road, "1st Ring Road".

 There are also Christian communities on expatriate compounds, including Catholic services in the Aramco compound in Dhahran.

 Currently there are no official churches in Saudi Arabia.
 According to the Society of Architectural Heritage Protection Jeddah and the Municipality of Jeddah, a long-abandoned house in Al-Baghdadiyya district has never been an Anglican church, contrary to the "'myth' that had spread on the Internet".
 However, in 1930 there was a non-Muslim cemetery in Jeddah.

 Discovered in 1986, the church ruins at Jubail originally belonged to the Church of the East, a branch of Eastern Christianity in the Middle East.
+The government has placed a fence around the church to prevent potential tourists from entering.
+However, the fences have not stopped locals from coming in to vandalise and damage the building.